bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 Meshes and the textures used to define their materials take up a ton of memory: in many games, memory usage is the biggest limitation on the resolution and polygon count of the game!
-Moreover, actually transferring that data from the CPU (and RAM) to the GPU (and VRAM) can be a real performance bottleneck, especially if you're doing it from scratch every frame.
+Moreover, actually transferring that data from system RAM (used by the CPU) to the VRAM (used by the GPU) can be a real performance bottleneck.

-In the [initial PR] by @JMS55, Bevy added the ability to unload this data from the CPU, once it has been succesfully tranferred to the GPU.
+In the [initial PR] by @JMS55, Bevy added the ability to unload this data from system RAM, once it has been succesfully tranferred to VRAM.
 However, unloading the data from the CPU [can result in bugs], and make it harder to actually inspect or modify that data from your other game systems.
 As a result, this behavior is currently off by default.